verrazzano/docs/content/en/docs/applications/workloads/helidon/helidon.md

 are composed of [components](https://github.com/oam-dev/spec/blob/master/3.component_model.md) and [application configurations](https://github.com/oam-dev/spec/blob/master/7.application.md).

-Helidon applications are first class citizen in Verrazzano with specialized Helidon workload support, for example, VerrazzanoHelidonWorkload.
+Helidon applications are first class citizens in Verrazzano with specialized Helidon workload support, for example, VerrazzanoHelidonWorkload.
 VerrazzanoHelidonWorkload is supported as part of `verrazzano-application-operator` in the Verrazzano installation and no additional operator setup or installation is required.
 VerrazzanoHelidonWorkload also supports all the traits and scopes defined by Verrazzano along with core ones defined by the OAM specification.